Following the recent demise of my beloved Mini*, I found myself housebound during the school holidays.

 Also by Claire Tomalin

-*I valiantly took on a flood-puddle (fluddle?)…and lost.
+*My Mini No3 perished when I valiantly took on a flood-puddle (fluddle?)…and lost.